67th Infantry Regiment "Legnano": Italian campaign

 In August 1943 the Legnano division was ordered to move to Apulia in the South of Italy.
 The division's units were moved by rail through Bologna and then to Brindisi.
 After the Armistice of Cassibile was announced on 8 September 1943, some units were already at Brindisi and Francavilla Fontana, while others were stranded in Bologna or in locations on the way to their destination.
 Only the command of the 67th Infantry Regiment "Legnano" and the II Battalion had reached Apulia in time, while the regiment's remaining units were disbanded by invading German forces.
 Together with the 152nd Infantry Division "Piceno", the 210th Coastal Division, and the XXXI Coastal Brigade the units of the Legnano in Apulia deployed to form a defensive line from Taranto through Grottaglie, Francavilla Fontana, and Latiano to Brindisi, to screen the landing of the British 1st Airborne Division at Taranto on 9 September from attacks of the German 1st Fallschirmjäger Division.

 On 28 September 1943 the Legnano division's command was used to form the I Motorized Grouping, which was intended to fight on the Allied side in the Italian campaign.
 The 67th Infantry Regiment "Legnano", now renamed 67th Motorized Infantry Regiment "Legnano", became the grouping's infantry component and was reinforced with the Motorized Bersaglieri Battalion, which had been formed with the recruits and instructors of the LI Bersaglieri Complementary Officer Cadets Training Battalion in Bari.
-On 9 September the Bersaglieri of the LI Battalion had defeated two German Fallschirmjäger, which tried to occupy and destroy the harbour of Bari.
+On 9 September the Bersaglieri of the LI Battalion had defeated two German Fallschirmjäger companies, which had tried to occupy and destroy the harbour of Bari.
 In the following days the battalion fought, together with British paratroopers, against German units in Trani and Barletta.
+The grouping also included the 11th Motorized Artillery Regiment.